top of page

 Like many Germans of that time, I drank in German pride as liberally as Jägermeister, swallowing more indoctrination than my daily intake of Pervitin.

-My past life in Germany is never far from my thoughts.
-It’s an all-consuming, dark obsession.
-My antidepressant has only given structure to my obsession, not quelled it like it was supposed to.
-Science reduces my obsession to either a pathological or neurological disorder, or both: a misfiring in the brain, schizotypal disposition, tirelessly labeling the unexplainable away.
+My past life in Germany is never far from my thoughts—an all-consuming, dark obsession.
+The antidepressant was supposed to quiet it, but instead, it only gave it structure.
+Science reduces it to pathology or neurology, or both—a misfiring in the brain, a schizotypal disposition, a tireless attempt to label the unexplainable away.

 I was a civilian female in her late 40s to early 50s—a National Socialist who believed I was right.
 I resided in a German city, I don't know which.
 Hans, too, keeps these details hidden from me.
 At times, he can be as indecipherable as an Enigma machine—not to hurt me, but to keep me safe.
 Ignorance is bliss, but, eventually, all is revealed.